imvenkip/cortx-motr-1/scripts/provisioning/README.md

     sudo apt install qemu-kvm libvirt-bin vagrant ansible

-Though it's actually better to get a more up-to-day versions of _Vagrant_ and _Ansible_ than those provided by a distribution.
+Though, it's actually better to get a more up-to-day versions of _Vagrant_ and _Ansible_ than those provided by a distribution.
 The procedure is same as described below for _Mac OS_.

-On _Mac OS_ the easiest way to install those tools is to download _VirtualBox_ and _Vagrant_ packages from their official web-sites (refer to the links above).
+On _Mac OS_ the easiest way to install those tools is to download _VirtualBox_/_VMware Fusion_  and _Vagrant_ packages from their official web-sites (refer to the links above).

 And install _Ansible_ using _Python_ package manager `pip`, which is available on _Mac OS_ "out of the box":